microsoft/ebpf-for-windows/docs/GettingStarted.md

 This is a test application for the sample eBPF extension.
 This application loads a test eBPF program and attaches it to the test hook implemented by the sample extension and validates if the eBPF program executed as expected.

+### xdp_tests.exe
+This application tests various XDP functionalities.
+This how the tests should be run:
+1. Reflection Test: This tests the XDP_TX functionality.
+On the system under test, install eBPF binaries, then load reflect_packet.o using netsh, ebpf, add program commands.
+Then from a remote host, run xdp_tests.exe and in `--remote-ip` parameter pass the IP address of the system under test.

 ### Running the tests
 1. Set the build output folder as the current working directory.